mattvenn/zero-to-asic-www/content/terminology/corner.md

 date: 2021-03-22T16:59:20+01:00
 images: ["corners.png"]
 featured_image: "corners.png"
+description: Process corners represent the most extreme manufacturing variations in MOSFET speed and strength, used in simulation to verify a design works across all real-world fabrication conditions.
+faq:
+  - q: What are process corners in chip design?
+    a: Process corners represent the most extreme variations in MOSFET characteristics across manufacturing.
+The five main corners are FF (fast-fast), SS (slow-slow), TT (typical-typical), SF (slow-fast), and FS (fast-slow), where the two letters refer to the P-type and N-type transistors respectively.
+  - q: Why do FF and SS corners occur more often than SF or FS?
+    a: If both P and N transistors are formed by the same etching step they tend to vary together, making FF, TT, and SS more likely.
+SF and FS require P and N devices to vary from typical in opposite directions, which is less common since their doping steps are separate.
+  - q: Which corners should be used to check setup and hold timing?
+    a: The slowest conditions (SS corner, low supply voltage, high temperature) are used to find setup violations and determine the maximum clock rate.
+The fastest conditions (FF corner, high supply, low temperature) are used to find hold time violations.
 ---

 [MOSFET](/terminology/mosfet) characteristics can vary across multiple wafers.

-If we wanted to make sure a sensitive analogue design worked across all process variations, we would want to simulate these variations and check the results were still within our specification.
+If we wanted to make sure a sensitive analog design worked across all process variations, we would want to simulate these variations and check the results were still within our specification.

 Some of the most common variations affect the strength or speed of the MOSFET switching, and we have both P and N type MOSFETS.
 The corners represent the most extreme variations of these parameters.
 By combining them, we get these combinations: